Santa Baby: Background and release

 Kylie Minogue originally recorded a cover of "Santa Baby" in 2000.
 It was used as the B-side to her single "Please Stay", from her seventh studio album Light Years (2000), on select physical releases in 2000.
-A promotional CD single for "Santa Baby" was distributed by Parlophone in the United Kingdom in December 2000, with "Please Stay" as a bonus track.
+A promotional CD single for "Santa Baby" was distributed by Parlophone in the United Kingdom in December 2000, with "Please Stay" as a B-side.
 A different promotional CDR was released on August 21, 2003, by Parlophone, in preparation for the upcoming holiday season.
 Minogue's version of "Santa Baby" was produced by Chong Lim and credited Javits and Phillip Springer as the writers.
 In November 2010, the cover was included on Minogue's extended play A Kylie Christmas, alongside a newly recorded cover of "Let It Snow".
 She released a different holiday-themed extended play in Europe titled A Christmas Gift, which featured two tracks from her eleventh studio album Aphrodite (2010) and closed with "Santa Baby".

 On November 13, 2015, Minogue released her thirteenth studio album, and first Christmas album, titled Kylie Christmas.
 Her cover of "Santa Baby" was included in the project's track listing with Steve Anderson, the album's executive producer, being attributed as an additional producer.
 The A.V.
 Club's Caroline Framke compared Minogue's cover to Madonna's, suggesting that they channel similar "inner pin-up girl[s]".